 Financial Statements, by Thomas Ittelson, is a step-by-step guide to understanding and creating financial reports.

-This book was originally released in 2009, but there will be a new release in 2020.
+This book was originally released in 2009, but there was a new release in 2020.

 It’s a book that translates complicated financial topics in an accessible way for readers without a background in finance.
 The book focuses on how the three main accounting statements interact to offer a snapshot of the companies financial health.